yjjang/mongkie/docs/case_study.rst

 Extraction of a GBM-altered network
 ===================================

 We selected recurrently altered genes with somatic mutations in 6 or more patients, or CNAs in 9 or more patients from the alterations matrix (See above section).
 A total of 380 genes passed the frequency threshold.
 For each pair of those genes, we found all shortest paths in the STRING database (Confidence score > 900) with distance threshold 2, resulting in 175 altered genes and 815 linkers.
 To retain significant linkers only (:ref:`Cerami et al., 2010 <ce2010>`), we applied the hyper-geometric distribution test for local enrichment against the global degree of each linker within the background network (See next section for details).
 After Benjamini & Hochberg (aka FDR) multiple testing correction (p-value < 0.01), we finally extracted a GBM-altered sub-network with ``119 altered genes``, ``72 linkers``, and ``861 interactions`` between them.
-The visualization of the extracted network in MONGKIE is shown in Figure S3.1.
+The visualization of the extracted network in MONGKIE is shown in Figure 3.1.

 .. figure:: images/GBM_altered_network.png
-    :width: 600px
+    :width: 800px
     :alt: GBM-altered network

-    Figure S3.1 GBM-altered network
+    Figure 3.1 GBM-altered network

     Altered genes represented by ``circles``, and linkers by ``diamonds``; alteration frequencies were mapped to node sizes.

 Statistical test for significant linkers
 ========================================

+It is necessary to assess the probability that linker genes, which are not altered but extracted guilt by association, would connect to the observed number of altered genes by chance alone.
+The simplest and most widely used statistical test for such purpose is hyper-geometric distribution test, where ```successes in sample```: number of edges connecting the linker to altered genes in the extracted network (local degree), ```successes in background```: global degree of the linker in the background network, ```population size```: total number of genes in the background network, ```sample size```: number of altered genes in the extracted network.

 Network clustering
 ==================